-Critical Accounting Policies
+Critical Accounting Policies and Estimates

-Our discussion and analysis of our financial condition and results of operations is based upon our unaudited consolidated financial statements, which have been prepared in accordance with generally accepted accounting principles in the United States, or GAAP.
+Our discussion and analysis of our financial condition and results of operations is based upon our unaudited condensed consolidated financial statements, which have been prepared in accordance with generally accepted accounting principles in the United States, or GAAP.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities and expenses.
 Actual results may differ from these estimates.
-Our critical accounting policies and estimates are discussed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, and there have been no material changes during the nine months ended September 30, 2023.
+Our critical accounting policies and estimates are discussed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 December 31, 2023, and there have been no material changes during the nine three months ended September 30, 2023 March 31, 2024.